PX4/PX4-user_guide/en/frames_plane/turbo_timber_evolution.md

 The FPV pod was mounted on top of the battery hatch using M3 nylon hardware.
 Mounting holes for the pod were located by placing the FPV pod on top (being careful to center it with a ruler) and then punching through the fpv pod mounting holes into the foam with a screwdriver.
-A long M3 nylon screw and a washer on the underside, followed by a washer and standoff on the top of the battery hatch were then be used to mount the FPV pod.
+A long M3 nylon screw and a washer on the underside, followed by a washer and standoff on the top of the battery hatch, were then be used to mount the FPV pod.

 ## Pitot Pod

-A airspeed sensor is highly recommended for use on fixed wing vehicles.
+An [airspeed sensor](http://docs.px4.io/main/en/sensor/airspeed.html) is highly recommended for use on fixed wing vehicles.
 This build uses a MS4525DO differential pressure module and pitot tube housed in a 3D printed pod that has a hardpoint hanger for connecting it to the wing.

 ![Pitot pod/tube sitting on a desk](../../assets/airframes/fw/turbo_timber_evolution/pitotpod1.jpg)

-Inside the pitot pod, the MS4525DO differential pressure sensor is housed and is connected to the pitot/static tube with a short length of tubing.
+Inside the pitot pod, the MS4525DO differential pressure sensor is connected to the pitot/static tube with a short length of tubing.
-Zipties are used as hoseclamps to prevent the tubing from backing off.
+Zipties are used as hoseclamps to prevent the tubing from backing off the sensor and pitot ports.
 The i2c and power leads were soldered directly to the MS4525 module, and then hotglue was used to mechanically reinforce the connections.

 ![Pitot pod opened up showing wires pitot tube connectors and wires soldered and hot-glued in place](../../assets/airframes/fw/turbo_timber_evolution/pitotpod2.jpg)